All Episodes

 Good day.

-But there's also more and more of the funds that are going into prevention, okay, more and more as they're learning more in the area of uh cell research and that kind of thing.
+But there's also more and more of the funds that are going into prevention, okay, more and more as they're learning more in the area of cell research and that kind of thing.

-Well, that's now now let's come back to our country.
+Now let's come back to our country.

 That's an important point, too.

-And that is, as you know, uh the philosophy of the classroom in one generation becomes the philosophy of the government in the next.
+And that is, as you know, the philosophy of the classroom in one generation becomes the philosophy of the government in the next.

-But we see more and more of the electorate, that's the electorate that's also got the cancer.
+But we see more and more of the electorate, that's the electorate, that's also got the cancer.

-Now we've we cut we commonly complain about our public education system, which I am now officially renaming our public miseducation system.
+Now, we commonly complain about our public education system, which I am now officially renaming our public miseducation system.

-And if we don't put more of our focus, refocus more of our energy in our time and effort to completely refurfurbish that publicational system, starting, of course it's the curriculum, which is mush, but the administrators are have minds of mush, and what do we expect our kids are going to have?
+And if we don't put more of our focus, refocus more of our energy, our time and effort, to completely refurbish that publicational system, starting, of course, it's the curriculum, which is mush, but the administrators have minds of mush.

-We're not gonna cure this disease.
+We're not going to cure this disease.

-There's no question our society is in the process of being dumbed down and has for uh many generations.
+There's no question our society is in the process of being dumbed down and has for many generations.

 Of course it is.